The Four Elements to Creating a Business you Love

 Sales is the thing that happens in your business that gets somebody to a point of saying, “Yes, I do want to work with you, and I’m willing to make a commitment and actually pay you money”

-So again, what is that thing that you do that has someone say “yes, I want to buy from you and here’s some money to prove it”.
+So what is that thing that you do that has someone say “yes, I want to buy from you and here’s some money to prove it”.

 Delivery

-Pricing comes into your business model too – there is a huge difference between working 121 selling single sessions for £85 and selling 6 month packages for £6,000 (this is a transition one of the members of my community has made in the 17 months since she first joined my ‘Get More Clients Saying Yes!’ course).
-There is also a huge difference between a membership where people pay you £47 per month and an online course you only run once a year where you charge £1,000.
+Pricing comes into your business model too – there is a huge difference between working 121 selling single sessions for £85 and selling 6 month packages for £6,000 (this is a transition one of the members of my community has made in the 17 months since she joined my membership).

 Now you have a Business Model!

-• A client attraction method that doesn’t feel like work
+- A client attraction method that doesn’t feel like work

-• A nurture strategy that fits easily into your business routine
+- A nurture strategy that fits easily into your business routine

-• A method of delivering to your clients that lights you up and doesn’t feel heavy
+- A method of delivering to your clients that lights you up and doesn’t feel heavy

-And this is what makes the difference between a business model that will burn you out and see you giving up after just a couple of years and a beautiful business you’ll be happy to run for the next 10 or 15 years (I’m in year 10 of mine and I’m still in love with it – though I also had my own false starts and needed to make some courageous changes to create the business model I have today).
+And this is what makes the difference between a business model that will burn you out and see you giving up after just a couple of years and a beautiful business you’ll be happy to run for the next 10 or 15 years (I’m in year 14 of mine and I’m still in love with it – though I also had my own false starts and needed to make some courageous changes to create the business model I have today).

-What I want for you is that you build businesses you can stay in love with over the long term – just like I have.
+What I want for you is that you build businesses you can stay in love with over the long term – like I have.